Mass Murders, No Body Homicides, Child Deaths, Cold Cases, Fatal Officer Shootings

-We invite you to come and join other members of the prosecution team from across the country as our skilled faculty members assist in fine tuning your litigation techniques, enhancing your trial skills and enhancing your strategic planning.
-Leave prepared to tackle the latest cutting edge investigative tips, proactive motion practices, and persuasive presentation styles.
+We encourage you to come and join other members of the prosecution team from across the country as our skilled faculty members assist in fine tuning your litigation techniques, enhancing your trial skills and honing your strategic planning.
+Leave prepared to tackle the latest defense techniques, engage in proactive motion practice, and master persuasive presentation styles.

-Whether you are an investigator, prosecutor, local law enforcement officer, jail officer who works closely with the prosecutor’s office, or paralegal with the prosecutor’s office, our seasoned faculty of veteran prosecutors and scientific experts will show you ways to stay abreast of and master cutting edge issues like blood spatter evidence, electronic evidence, advances in DNA, presentation technology, latest techniques in arson investigations, and mental health issues, that will increase your ability to successfully meet any challenge the defense may present.
+Whether you are an investigator, prosecutor, local law enforcement officer, jail officer who works closely with the prosecutor’s office, or paralegal with the prosecutor’s office, our seasoned faculty of veteran prosecutors, scientific experts and health care professionals will show you how to increase your ability to successfully meet any challenge the defense may present by showing you how to stay abreast of cutting edge issues like: the application of bloodstain patterns to violent crime scenes, electronic evidence, advances in DNA, use of presentation technology, electronic research for prosecutors, and mental health issues.

 Tentative Topics Include:

 - Managing the High Profile Homicide Case

 - Domestic Violence Homicides

 - Death by Fire: Preparing and Prosecuting the Arson Homicide

 - Cross-Examination of the Mental Health Defense Expert

 - Manipulation of DNA Evidence

 - The Compelling Closing: Themes and Theories